 So, let’s break it down to two simple things you must remember:

-1. Email and text messaging have influenced the rules of French professional and formal correspondence
+1. Email and text messaging have influenced the rules of French business and formal correspondence

 There will still be some situations where you will have to compose an old-fashioned, super-stuffy letter in French, maybe.
 But these situations are very rare.